RetailMeNot recently commissioned a study from Forrester Consulting to evaluate the state of mobile apps for retailers.

-Mobile has definitely shifted customer’s expectations.
+Mobile has definitely shifted the customer’s expectations.
 Today, shoppers expect:

 Immediacy – They want to know which items are on sale now; shipping notifications; access to product/pricing/inventory, etc.

-Simplicity – Consumer embrace push notifications IF they trust that retailer will thoughtfully and carefully anticipate what they need as a consumer in a non-creepy way.
-They also want curated content and task-oriented design flow.
+Simplicity – Consumers embrace push notifications IF they trust that retailer will thoughtfully and carefully anticipate what they need as a consumer in a non-creepy way.
+They also want to curate content and task-oriented design flow.

 Context – Details about sales that are nearby, etc.